New TVNZ Breakfast host Kamahl Santamaria quits after 31 days

 New Breakfast host Kamahl Santamaria has quit after just 31 days since his first day on air.

-It is understood an email went out to TVNZ staff today from head of current affairs Paul Yurisich to say he has accepted the resignation.
+An email went out to TVNZ staff today at 2.45pm from head of current affairs Paul Yurisich to say he has accepted the resignation.

 In a statement, the network told the Herald, "TVNZ has accepted the resignation of Breakfast presenter Kamahl Santamaria.
 Kamahl has been on leave the last week, while he dealt with a personal matter which required his full attention, and he has now advised that he wishes to take an extended break with his family.